My Interview at Google in Zurich

 Why I was not Offered a Position in Google?
 Am I Overqualified or Underqualified to Work in Google or Just had Overexpectations?

-I am confident about my analytical and problem solving skills because I was a leading programing contestant for more than 10 years, a champion in tens of Olympiads and programming contests (Bulgarian and International).
+I am confident about my analytical and problem solving skills because I was a leading programming contestant for more than 10 years, a champion in tens of Olympiads and programming contests (Bulgarian and International).
 The algorithmic questions were not complex for me, I just solved them in a good way.
 There were no other questions except the algorithmic ones so I believe I passed the interview with very good results.
 Unfortunately I was not offered a job position and I was not given a good explanation.

 I was a medal winner at many Olympiads and champion in tens of programming contests, had nearly 12 years of commercial experience as software engineer, trainer, consultant, project leader and entrepreneur, and currently had very high technical position in Sofia.
-In order to make a big change in my life I needed really good reason.
+In order to make a big change in my life I needed a really good reason.
 Maybe I had financial overexpectations?

 The other possibility is that maybe I was overqualified to work in Google for the position they interviewed me.
 By the questions I was asked I can conclude that they needed a very junior software engineer with no experience and my rich experience was an obstacle.
 Whether this is true I am not sure, but definitely the interview was strange and I definitely answered all the interview questions well.